ambernina/employee-tracker/README.md

 # employee-tracker

 ## Description
-This is an engineering team generator command line application.
-It prompts the user for information about their team.
-The user can add any number of employees and they can be either managers, engineers, or interns.
-The application also has built in tests so that the user can check if everything is functioning before running the app.
-When the user is finished adding employees the app generates an HTML page that displays all the information that the user added for their employees.
+This is a command line app that allows the user to track their employees, their roles, their departments, and their salaries.
+The app will prompt the user to choose whether to add a department, role, or employee.
+Once at least one department and one role have been added, the user can then add employees, and the app will ask them their department and role.
+You can also view all the departments, roles, and employees in the original prompt.

 ![](employee-tracker.gif)